Stesic/marvel-challenge/README.md

 Bellow section with the characters is the pagination section.
 Users can change the page by inserting the page number in the input field and press ENTER key, or by clicking on PREV/NEXT button.
 Pagination is hidden when bookmarked characters are displayed.

-- Project is written in React.js.
-- State management with React Hooks.
+- State management with React Hooks and user local storage.
 - For pagination is used rc-pagination library.
+- Deployed by Netlify